 It is a good idea to have a mammogram before your breast implant surgery.
 This establishes a baseline to which future mammograms can be compared.
-You are also encouraged to have another mammogram 6 months to 1 year after your implant surgery to establish a baseline with the implant present, based on your doctor's recommendations since mammograms may not be appropriate for all patients undergoing reconstruction.
+You are also encouraged to have another mammogram 6 months to 1 year after your implant surgery to establish a baseline with the implant present,

-After that, unless your doctor recommends otherwise, the recommendations for mammograms are the same as for women without implants; have a mammogram every 1 to 2 years, starting at age 40, or as advised by your doctor.
+After that, the recommendations for mammograms are the same as for women without implants; have a mammogram every 1 to 2 years, starting at age 40, or as advised by your doctor.
 When you go for a mammogram, do the following things to get the most reliable pictures of your breast(s):